iamgbsmith/til/java/java-licensing-policy.md

 Since 1995, the Java ecosystem has been built on a high quality free (zero-cost) JDK available from Oracle, and previously Sun Microsystems.
 Major updates to Java versions were infrequent and support for past versions was offered many years after the initial release of the JDK at no cost to users.

 ### Oracle JDK
 Oracle’s changes to Java licensing has resulted in enterprises re-evaluating their requirements for a stable Java distribution with reliable support at a reasonable cost.
-In a potential trap for the unwary, from September 2017 following the release of Java 9, Oracle has moved to a new license which requires [commerically licensing](https://www.oracle.com/java/technologies/javase/jdk-faqs.html) the Oracle JDK for use in a production environment.
+In a potential trap for the unwary, from September 2017 following the release of Java 9, Oracle has moved to a new license which requires [commercially licensing](https://www.oracle.com/java/technologies/javase/jdk-faqs.html) the Oracle JDK for use in a production environment.

 ## Alternatives to using the commercial JDK from Oracle